avoidwork/tiny-lru/docs/TECHNICAL_DOCUMENTATION.md

 - Monitor cache performance and hit rates
 - Implement appropriate TTL strategies
 - Handle errors gracefully
 - Consider memory constraints in your sizing decisions
+- Choose the appropriate module format for your environment
+- Leverage TypeScript support for type safety